Friday, February 13, 2026

 But I've never spent ten thousand dollars on a camera that, in my working days, was superfluous to most of my assignments.
 Not that I didn't want to but because, being raised in a Calvinist environment, that kind of "splurge" feels wrong.

 I have some history with Leica cameras and have purchased plenty of them brand spanking new.
 But that was back in the film days.
 The days of the M6 cameras and the R series cameras.
-Cameras that were generally much more affordable compared other the pro models from other manufacturers.
+Cameras that were generally much more affordable compared to other the pro models from other manufacturers.
 At a certain point in time it was less expensive to buy a brand new M6 that it was to buy a brand new Nikon F5.
 One could make choices without one seeming insanely extravagant.
 I bought three different M6 variants in the mid to late 1990s because they were available with three different finders.
 Variations for viewing wide angle, normal and longer lenses.
-It kind of made sense, especially since, in a pinch each of the could, with small modifications (bright line finders for using wide lenses on bodies designed for longer lenses), be used as back-up camera bodies for each other.
+It kind of made sense, especially since, in a pinch each of they could, with small modifications (bright line finders for using wide lenses on bodies designed for longer lenses), be used as back-up camera bodies for each other.

 Near the end of the film era we were shooting with Leica R series cameras and I bought two R8 camera bodies, new from a Leica dealer.
 But again, they weren't considerably more expensive than the EOS-1n cameras or the Nikon F5s.
 Just different.
 More manual and less AF state of the art.

-Fast forward to 2019-2020 and I had experimented with digital cameras from Fuji, Sony, Canon, Nikon and Pentax.
+Fast forward to 2019-2020 and I had, by then, experimented with digital cameras from Fuji, Sony, Canon, Nikon and Pentax.
 I'd just ditched all of those cameras for the new cameras from Panasonic which were the first generation of affordable, full frame, video forward cameras available for the new L mount system.
 I enjoyed working with the Panasonic cameras but when the Leica SL2 came out with its 47 megapixel sensor and comfortably distilled user interface I was earning enough money in my full time photography business to take a chance on something radical.
 I splashed out the full retail price for the SL2 and the Leica 24-90mm lens.
 It's a great camera and a great lens.
 Was it worth $5600 + $5200 for the combo?
 Who is to say?
 I did a lot of work with the combination and still own them today.
 But I learned a valuable lesson when I went looking for a Leica SL back up camera.
 Prices do drop.
 Luxe cameras really are built to last.

 I found the previous Leica model, the original 24 megapixel SL, a camera that had hit the market in 2015 at $7500+ US dollars, for the princely sum of about $2,000.
-It's been a workhorse and, for some work, I prefer the output of its sensor over that of the newer camera model.
+It's been a workhorse and, for some kinds of work, I prefer the output of its sensor over that of the newer camera model.
 I have now used SL and SL2 cameras, day in and day out, for over five years.
 No changes to the system other than adding the SL2-S model about a year ago.
 And the SLs are still making great photographs!

 While the SL lenses don't drop in value nearly as quickly, camera tech gets old quicker and so the market drives prices down quicker and more deeply with camera bodies than it does with lenses.
 This makes the older bodies a bargain --- to some users.
 If you need ultra flexible, ultra fast C-AF focusing the older SL models aren't a bargain for you.
 If you need endless video features you should also look elsewhere.
 But if you are a photographer who shoots landscapes, portraits, found art, documentation, etc. you'll find some bargains in the Leica bodies coupled with a huge number of L mount native lenses from Sigma, Panasonic and even Leica.
 You'll also find it convenient and fun to use top quality Voigtlander, Zeiss, Leica and Thypoch M series lenses on SL bodies (with an adapter).

 While SL, SL2 and SL2-S bodies, found used and in great shape, can be considered a bargain for people who love nicely designed menus and beautiful industrial design on the physical aspect of the cameras the selling proposition when compared to Canon, Nikon, Panasonic and Sony isn't hugely compelling.
-You can, with adapters, use the vaunted M lenses on just about any mirrorless camera body and, with the exception of some wider angle lenses, you'll get just as good results (for best results with wider M lenses you'll want one of the SL bodies since their sensor micro lenses are designed to give better edge results with wide angle, rangefinder lenses and you'll have profiles, in camera, for the Leica M lenses...) as you would expect from the SL cameras.
+You can, with adapters, use the vaunted M lenses on just about any mirrorless camera body and, with the exception of some wider angle lenses, you'll get just as good results (for best results with wider M lenses you'll want one of the SLx bodies since their sensor micro lenses are designed to give better edge results with wide angle, rangefinder lenses and you'll have profiles, in camera, for the Leica M lenses...) as you would expect from the SL cameras.

 Where everything really gets interesting is when you start looking into rangefinder digital cameras.
 Leica is basically the only show in town.
 A unicorn in the camera making business.
 A segment with few to almost no competitors.
-And there is something quite unique about focusing and composing via an optical rangefinder window and lenses coupled to the rangefinder system.
+And there is something quite unique about focusing and composing via an optical rangefinder window and with lenses coupled to the rangefinder system.
 The M mount has existed unchanged since 1954.
 Introduced before I was born!!!
-And it means that over 70 years of lenses are available and will work with all M cameras, from the M3 all the way through to today's M11 and MEV cameras.
+And it means that over 70 years of M mount lenses are available and will work with all M cameras, from the M3 all the way through to today's M11 and M-EV cameras.
 Wow!

 I think rangefinder cameras in general are an acquired taste.
 Many of the older generation of photographers started with rangefinder compact cameras with non-interchangeable lenses, like the much sought after Canonet QL17 from the early 1970s.
 They learned how to use the rangefinders out of necessity and it quickly became second nature to most.
-It's different now...all younger photographers have come into the hobby or profession at a time when autofocus cameras were/are ubiquitous.
+It's different now...all younger photographers have come into the hobby or profession at a time when autofocus ILC cameras were/are ubiquitous.
 Probably always at 99 or 99.5% of the overall camera market.
 Going "backwards" to a rangefinder is a tougher sell to that generation.
-But it does appear that the retro-chic of the rangefinder cameras bodies is finding its younger audience!
+But it does appear that the retro-chic of the rangefinder cameras body style is finding its younger audience!
 How else to explain the Fuji X100VI?

 After using the SL (mirrorless) variants for three or so years I made the critical financial error of researching apochromatic corrected 50mm lenses that I could mount onto the my cameras.
 I found two.
 One was the 50mm Summicron SL APO for the Leica SL system.
 It's big, heavy and expensive.
 To buy one new was, at the time, about $5200.
 I searched for quite a while to find used ones but even they were priced around $4,000 and it just didn't mesh with my thoughts about lenses and pricing.
 There are a lot of great 50mm lenses out on the market for fractions of those prices and, I'm not sure I'd see the difference in performance with my cavalier, hand-held use case for most 50mm lenses.
 Most of the time.